shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

   ],
   ...
 ```
-Then in each path, set a `tags` parameter with whatever tag group you want the method to be apart of.
+Then in each path, set a `tags` parameter with whatever tag group we want the method to be apart of.

 ```Javascript
 	...